Relaxation approach to quantum-mechanical modeling of ferroelectric and antiferroelectric phase transitions

-where the first term on the right hand side describes the intrinsic dynamics as given by the Liouville equation, while the last one models decay of densities (both populations and coherences) due to transitions into the ground state.
-Just as before, the equation does not capture the gain in densities for the ground state and, therefore, does not conserve the trace of the density matrix, which requires renormalization of the matrix by its trace.
+where $\gamma_{nm}=(\gamma_n+\gamma_m)/2$.
+The first term on the right hand side describes the coherent dynamics, while the last one models decay of densities (both populations and coherences) due to transitions into the ground state.
+Just as before, the equation does not capture the gain in densities and, therefore, does not conserve the trace of the density matrix, which could be remedied by renormalization of the matrix by its trace.
 The polarization can be computed as the expectation value for the polarization operator $P=Tr\{\rho \hat{P}\}$.
-This approach reproduces precisely $P(t)$ and $P(E)$ dependencies computed with the GSR approach shown in Fig.~\ref{fig2}.
+This approach reproduces $P(t)$ and $P(E)$ dependencies computed with the GSR approach shown in Fig.~\ref{fig2}.

 To incorporate temperature we recall that at finite temperature the system will be relaxing to $\rho^{eq}$ rather than the ground state density implied by Eq.(\ref{rho_t}).
 This requirement can be captured by updating Eq.(\ref{rho_t}) as follows